trippleflux/nxscripts/nxtools/trunk/readme.txt

     allotments (i.e. daily or bi-monthly) schedule it accordingly. nxWeekly = 0 0 * 6 TCL ..\scripts\nxTools\nxUtilities.tcl WEEKLYSET

- 7. Restart ioFTPD for the changes to take effect, rehash will NOT work.
+ 6. Restart ioFTPD for the changes to take effect, rehash will NOT work.

- 8. Connect to your ioFTPD server and type "SITE DB CREATE" to create the SQLite databases used by nxTools.
+ 7. Connect to your ioFTPD server and type "SITE DB CREATE" to create the SQLite databases used by nxTools.

- 9. You can customize the display of several commands by editing the text templates in the scripts\nxTools\text\ directory.
-The available cookies are explained in section 7 of this manual, "Technical Notes".
+ 8. You can customize the display of several commands by editing the text templates in the scripts\nxTools\text\ directory.
+The available cookies are explained in section 5 of this manual, "Text Templates".

-10. Several scripts can be executed from message files using ioFTPD's %[execute] cookie.
+ 9. Several scripts can be executed from message files using ioFTPD's %[execute] cookie.
 You may add these cookies to any .ioFTPD.message or ioFTPD\text\
     files you please.